saviorand/lightbug_http/README.md

    ```

    We plan to add more advanced routing functionality in a future library called `lightbug_api`, see [Roadmap](#roadmap) for more details.
-3. Run `mojo lightbug.🔥`.
+3. Run `magic run mojo lightbug.🔥`.
 This will start up a server listening on `localhost:8080`.
 Or, if you prefer to import the server into your own app:
    ```mojo
    from lightbug_http import *